MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-slb.md

 ## Download the service template

+To download the service template, follow these steps:

 1. Download the SDN folder from the [Microsoft SDN GitHub repository](https://github.com/Microsoft/SDN), and copy the templates from **VMM** >**Templates** > **SLB** to a local path on the VMM server.
 2. Extract the contents to a folder on a local computer.
 You'll import them to the library later.